Fire insurance Policy

 - Leakage from automatic sprinklers, etc.

-There are some exclusions too which are not covered under a standard fire insurance
+There are some exclusions of standard fire insurance policy.
+These exclusions include

 - Any loss or damage caused due to war or related perils